Aragatsotn Province: Agriculture

 The rural population of the province is 3 times bigger than the urban.
-Thus, the majority of the population is involved in agriculture, including farming and cattle-breeding.
+Thus, the majority of the population is involved in agriculture, including farming and cattle breeding.
 Being a major agricultural region, Aragatsotn contributes 9.7% of the annual total agricultural product of Armenia.

 Around 79% (2,178 km2) of the total area of the province are arable lands, out of which 25% (542 km2) are ploughed.
 With an approximate areա of 240 km² of farmlands are occupied by grains and dry seeds.
 Around 40% of the 47 km² of orchards in Aragatsotn are occupied by grapes.
 Potato farms occupy around 16 km², while vegetables are spread over 10 km² of farms.

-Around the highlands of Mount Aragats, particularly in the regions of Aparan and Talin, cattle-breeding is more common in the rural communities.
-Beekeeping farms are also found at higher woodlands.
+Around the highlands of Mount Aragats, particularly in the regions of Aparan and Talin, cattle breeding is more common in rural communities.
+Beekeeping farms are also found in higher woodlands.
 The village of Voskehat is home to the "Ashtarak Dzu" poultry farm, while the Aragats village is home to the "Aragats Poultry farm".

 Industry

 Aragatsotn has a poor industrial structure compared to other provinces in Armenia.
-It has only a share of 2% in the annual total industrial product of Armenia.
-The existing industrial firms are mainly based on food-processing, dairy products, production of alcoholic drinks, water bottling, and building materials production.
+It has only a share of 2% of the annual total industrial product of Armenia.
+The existing industrial firms are mainly based on food processing, dairy products, production of alcoholic drinks, water bottling, and building materials production.